Improving Speech Enhancement Performance by Leveraging Contextual Broad Phonetic Class Information: EXPERIMENT

 \subsubsection{Results for Speech Denoising}

 The model structure used here was similar to that described in Section \ref{sssec:timit_exp}.
-As the value of the ASR loss was larger than the SE loss in this task, we lowered the parameter $\alpha$ in Eq. (\ref{eq2}) to 0.0001 to make the two losses equally weighted in the total loss.
-The achieved PESQ and STOI scores are presented in Table \ref{tab:TMHINT_Result}.
-From this table, we observe that the BPC-level SE-E2E-ASR model can improve both the PESQ and STOI scores in relation to the SE baseline, while the monophone SE-E2E-ASR model compromises the SE improvement.
+As the value of the ASR loss was larger than the SE loss in this task, we lowered the parameter $\alpha$ in Eq. (\ref{eqASR}) to 0.0001 to equally weight the two losses in the total loss function.
+The resulting PESQ and STOI scores are presented in Table \ref{tab:TMHINT_Result}.
+From this table, we first observe that the BPC-level SE-E2E-ASR model can improve both the PESQ and STOI scores compared to the SE baseline, while the mono-phoneme SE-E2E-ASR model compromises the SE improvement.
 These results differ from those obtained for the TIMIT task described in Section \ref{sssec:timit_exp}.
-This might be because Mandarin Chinese is a tonal language, and the classification of several respective phonemes could be less helpful to the SE model.
-Comparatively, using BPC(M) as the acoustic unit for SE-E2E-ASR still resulted in the best performance among all selections, including monophones and BPC(M).
+This might be because Mandarin Chinese is a tonal language, where the classification of respective phonemes may be less helpful for the SE model.
+Second, when the English data-driven cluster BPC(D) is applied to the TMHINT corpus, it produces the lowest PESQ score among the BPC-level SE-E2E-ASR approaches, despite its superior performance compared to other English clusters.
+Our investigation in \ref{sec:timit misclass} suggests that the inaccurate classification of phonemes can lead to unsatisfactory results.
+Considering the distinctive acoustic properties of Chinese, it is reasonable to assume that BPC(D) needs further customization, including the incorporation of tonal features, for Chinese corpora.
+To validate this hypothesis, future studies can explore various phoneme groups specifically designed for the Chinese language.
+Comparatively, using BPC(M) as the acoustic unit for SE-E2E-ASR resulted in the best performance among all selections, including monophonic, BPC(P), and BPC(D).
+Since BPC(M) (and BPC(P)) is designed based on the property of IPA-level phones, the cluster is identical to the BPC(M) we use in English and could potentially be used for cross-language SE training in the future.